elementary-Inc/blog/_posts/2020-07-08-now-shipping-elementary-os.md

 Retailers are companies that ship devices with elementary OS while complying with our trademarks.
 In return, we list a link to the retailer's site or landing page in [our store].

 While we don't certify individual retailer models, we do ensure we have a relationship with the company, and we work with the company to determine an appropriate royalty, referral, or other way the OEM can contribute to elementary OS.
-This ensures we're promoting companies that have signed on to directly support elementary in some measuarable way.
+This ensures we're promoting companies that have signed on to directly support elementary in some measurable way.

 ### Partners